VisualComposer/builder/readme.txt

 == Description ==

-Visual Composer is the best drag and drop frontend editor that gives you design tools of **WordPress page builder & website builder** (premium) to create a business site, portfolio, landing page, or blog.
+Visual Composer is the best drag and drop frontend editor that gives you elements and design tools to create your WordPress site.
 No coding required!

-It's a brand new website builder - made from scratch!
+It’s a brand new website builder – made from scratch!
 No [shortcodes], no content locking, or performance issues.
 You get a powerful editor of superb performance to create any page layout you need.

-See it for yourself!
-Try **[Visual Composer DEMO](https://demo.visualcomposer.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-demo-text-link)**, make a page while playing, and get an idea of the easy-to-use interface.
+Get the free page builder with hundreds of elements and an easy-to-use interface.
+Want a full-site editing experience with the Theme Builder - [upgrade to premium](https://visualcomposer.com/pricing/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=gopremium&utm_content=upgrade-to-premium-text-link) (or try our [free demo](https://demo.visualcomposer.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=free-demo-text-link) before you buy).

 https://youtu.be/T4c--KVXXbg

 Visual Composer is a free, fast, and SEO-friendly builder - all you need to create a website.
-More than that, it is the most feature-rich free page builder on the market with 40+ free elements, 10+ free landing page templates, and mighty design options with background and parallax effects.
+More than that, it is the most feature-rich free page builder on the market with 50+ free elements, 10+ free landing page templates, and mighty design options with background and parallax effects.

-With an easy-to-use live editor, you can create any type of WordPress site - personal site, business website, portfolio, landing page, blog, online store - you name it.
+With an easy-to-use live editor, you can create any type of WordPress site:

+* Personal site
+* Business website
+* Portfolio
+* Landing page
+* Blog
+* Online store

 Plus, you can always apply Visual Composer to your existing website.
 Yes, Visual Composer recognizes and works with your existing content.

 **TRUE DRAG & DROP WEBSITE BUILDER**